Rated 'Excellent' on Trustpilot

-The latest DR.VEGAN® research reveals a shocking 65% of women suffer from anxiety as a result of PMS symptoms (premenstrual syndrome), and half of women feel depressed as a result of their PMS symptoms.
+The latest DR.VEGAN® customer survey reveals 65% of women said they suffer from anxiety as a result of PMS symptoms (premenstrual syndrome), and half of women said they feel depressed as a result of their PMS symptoms.
 With 79% of women saying PMS is not educated well enough in schools, it's about time for progression in women's health.

 Most common symptoms of PMS

-Our PMS research of over 250 women reveals over 20 symptoms of PMS.
+Our PMS customer survey of over 250 women revealed over 20 symptoms of PMS.
 Over two-thirds of women experience mood swings and bloating, while more than half suffer fatigue during PMS.
 You may also enjoy reading about the other common reasons you might be bloated.

 % of women suffering symptoms

-Symptoms commonly talked about such as 'tummy pain', 'back pain', and 'breast tenderness' impact half of women, whilst other symptoms, including 'brain fog' and even 'depression', are also very common, with half of women reporting these symptoms.
+Symptoms commonly talked about such as 'tummy pain', 'back pain', and 'breast tenderness' impact half of women, whilst other symptoms, including 'brain fog' and even 'depression', are also very common, with half of women reporting these symptoms in our survey.
 Of all the symptoms reported, mood swings, insomnia and depression are reported as the most disruptive to women’s lives.

 'Period poo' is also a symptom of PMS - learn more from our experts in 'What is period poo?'.